 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
-In this edition we're looking at the importance of building local communities and what they can collectively achieve.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
+In this edition, we're looking at the importance of building local communities and what they can collectively achieve.

 Bringing together a community is a great achievement, but someone often has to get the ball rolling.
 Ian Callaghan, from Lincoln UK did just this, by working as a volunteer for 700 hours to restore a local community area and pond.
 The space now includes benches and a platform over the water for people to congregate and spend time.
 As is often the case, there was no specific funding available for this community project, so companies donated materials to assist.
 It's great reading stories like these, it's a reminder that we all have the opportunity to make a change.
 Perhaps take a look around the area you live in to see whether your actions, however big or small, might benefit your local community.